-Models of emotions may be necessary for modeling non-doctrinal performance such as insubordination, fatigue, errors, and mistakes.
+Models of emotions and behavioral moderators may be necessary for modeling non-doctrinal performance such as insubordination, fatigue, errors, and mistakes.
 Many authors have also noted the role of emotion in fast, reactive systems (Picard, 1997, provides a useful overview).
 Individual differences in emotions may be related to personality and differences in problem solving.
 That is, the range of emotions may be best explained as an interaction that arises between task performance and situation assessment and an agent's likes, desires, and personal cognitive style.
-An argument is starting to be put forward that changes in motivation based on temporally local measures of success and failure may help problem solving (Belavkin & Ritter, 2000; Belavkin, Ritter, & Elliman, 1999).
+An argument is starting to be put forward that changes in motivation based on temporally local measures of success and failure may help problem solving (Belavkin, 2001; Belavkin & Ritter, 2000; Belavkin, Ritter, & Elliman, 1999).

-3.6.2 Working within a cognitive architecture
+2.4.2 Working Within a Cognitive Architecture

-Emotions arise from structures related to cognition, and should be closely related to and based on cognitive structures.
+Emotions arise from structures related to cognition and should be closely related to and based on cognitive structures.
 All of the arguments for creating a unified theory of cognition (Anderson, Matessa, & Lebiere, 1998; Newell, 1990) also apply to creating a unified theory of emotion as well.
-Emotions are presumably not task specific, so their implementation belongs in the architecture, not in the task knowledge.
+The effects of emotions and other behavioral moderators on cognition are presumably not task-specific, so their implementation belongs in the architecture, not in the task knowledge.

 Theories of emotions should thus be implemented within a cognitive architecture.
 This will allow them to realize all the advantages of being within a cognitive architecture, including being reusable and being compared to and incorporated within other models.
-Some models of emotions have been built within a cognitive architecture (Bartl & Dörner, 1998; Belavkin, Ritter, & Elliman, 1999; R. Jones, 1998; Rosenbloom, 1998).
-Being created within an information processing model has required them to be more specified than previous theories.
+Some models of emotions have been built within a cognitive architecture (Bartl & Dörner, 1998; Belavkin, Ritter, & Elliman, 1999; Franceschini, McBride, & Sheldon, 2001; Gratch & Marsella, 2001; R. Jones, 1998; Rosenbloom, 1998).
+Being created within an information-processing model has required them to be more specified than previous theories.
 Being part of a model that performs the task has also allowed them to make more predictions.

-3.6.3 A sketch of a computational theory of emotions
+2.4.3 A Sketch of a Computational Theory of Emotions

-An important aspect of cognition is to process sensory information, assign meaning to it, and then decide upon a plan of actions in response.
+An important aspect of cognition is to process sensory information, assign meaning to it, and then decide upon a plan of action in response.
 This is a real-time process in which new sensory information arrives continuously.
-This view is similar to the view put forward by Agre and Chapman about representationless thinking.
-The plan must therefore be dynamically reconfigurable and will often be abandoned in favor of a better plan mid-way through its execution.
+This view is similar to the view put forward by Agre and Chapman (1987) about representationless thinking.
+The plan must therefore be dynamically reconfigurable and will often be abandoned in favor of a better plan midway through its execution.
 Elliman has a speculative view of the role of emotions in cognition, similar to Rasmussen's (1998) stepladder framework of behavior, which makes the following assumptions: